yogeshagr/golang/gopl/gopl.md

 another goroutine.
 The function main runs in a goroutine and the "go" statement creates additional goroutines.

-- Go allows a simple statement such as a local variable declaration to preceded the if condition, which is particularly useful for error handling as in this
+- Go allows a simple statement such as a local variable declaration to precede the "if condition", which is particularly useful for error handling as in this
 example:
 ```
 err := r.ParseForm()